ietf-scim-wg/draft-ietf-scim-cursor-pagination/draft-ietf-scim-cursor-pagination.md

 The `/ServiceProviderConfig` resource defined in Section 4 of [RFC7644] facilitates discovery of SCIM service provider features.
-A SCIM Service provider implementing cursor-based pagination SHOULD include the following additional attribute in JSON document returned by the `/ServiceProviderConfig` endpoint:
+A SCIM Service provider implementing cursor-based pagination SHOULD include the following additional attribute in the JSON document returned by the `/ServiceProviderConfig` endpoint:

 pagination
 : A complex type that indicates pagination configuration options.
 OPTIONAL.

    cursor
    : A Boolean value specifying support of cursor-based pagination.
    REQUIRED.

    index
    : A Boolean value specifying support of index-based pagination.
    REQUIRED.

    defaultPageSize
-: Non-negative integer value specifying the default number of results returned in a page when a count is not specified in the query.
+   : Positive integer value specifying the default number of results returned in a page when a count is not specified in the query.
    OPTIONAL.

    maxPageSize
-: Non-negative integer specifying the maximum number of results returned in a page regardless of what is specified for the count in a query.
+   : Positive integer specifying the maximum number of results returned in a page regardless of what is specified for the count in a query.
 The maximum number of results returned may be further restricted by other criteria.
 OPTIONAL.

    cursorTimeout
-: Non-negative integer specifying the maximum number seconds that a cursor is valid between page requests.
+   : Positive integer specifying the maximum number of seconds that a cursor is valid between page requests.
 Clients waiting too long between cursor pagination requests may receive an invalid cursor error response.
 No value being specified may mean that there is no cursor timeout or that the cursor timeout is not a static duration.
 OPTIONAL.

 Before using cursor-based pagination, a SCIM client MAY fetch the Service Provider Configuration document from the SCIM service